OUR STORY

 More alebrijes workshops are coming in June 2022!! thanks to the support of the Ontario Arts Council and Toronto Arts Council.

-We are very excited to bring more art programs to more locations from Toronto Community Housing.
-STAY TUNED!!!
+We are very excited to bring more art programs from Toronto Community Housing to more locations.
+STAY TUNED!